-As required by SFAS No. 109, we evaluate the realizability of deferred tax assets on a jurisdictional basis at each reporting date.
-SFAS No. 109 requires that a valuation allowance be established when it is more likely than not that all or a portion of the deferred tax assets will not be realized.
+As required by the authoritative guidance on accounting for income taxes, we evaluate the realizability of deferred tax assets on a jurisdictional basis at each reporting date.
+Accounting for income taxes requires that a valuation allowance be established when it is more likely than not that all or a portion of the deferred tax assets will not be realized.
 In circumstances where there is sufficient negative evidence indicating that the deferred tax assets are not more-likely-than-not realizable, we establish a valuation allowance.
-We have recorded valuation allowances in the amounts of \$116.8 million, \$89.1 million at January 31, 2009 and 2008, respectively.
-The \$27.8 million increase in the valuation allowance between January 31, 2008 and January 31, 2009 arose primarily as a result of an overall increase in net deferred tax assets in jurisdictions where we maintain a valuation allowance and a reduction in reserves related to uncertain tax positions which caused a subsequent increase to our valuation allowance.
+We have recorded valuation allowances in the amounts of \$124.6 million and \$116.8 million at January 31, 2010 and 2009, respectively.
+The \$7.8 million increase in the valuation allowance between January 31, 2009 and January 31, 2010 arose primarily as a result of an overall increase in net deferred tax assets, primarily related to NOLs in jurisdictions where we maintain a valuation allowance.